MicrosoftDocs/windows-dev-docs/hub/powertoys/awake.md

 | `--pid`           | Attaches the execution of Awake to a Process ID (PID).
 When the process with a given PID terminates, Awake terminates as well. |

 In absence of command-line arguments, PowerToys Awake will keep the computer awake indefinitely.

+When setting the value for the `--time-limit` parameter, both of these formats will be accepted:

+- PowerToys.Awake.exe --time-limit 36000
+- PowerToys.Awake.exe --time-limit=36000